 Stunning citrusy dessert.
 The most perfect and easy no-bake lime cheesecake.
 By following this no-bake cheesecake recipe, you’ll be gifted with a smooth, light, and creamy dessert that sets up beautifully in the refrigerator.
-One of the most important steps are whipping the cream into stiff peaks before folding into the filling and refrigerating the cheesecake overnight.
+One of the most essential steps is whipping the cream into stiff peaks before folding it into the filling and refrigerating the cheesecake overnight.

 Ingredients for the base:

 Process the biscuits in a food processor until they resemble fine breadcrumbs.
-Add the butter and process until well combined (you can also put the digestive biscuits in a plastic bag and crush to crumbs using a rolling pin and then mix with melted butter).
+Add the butter and process until well combined (you can also put the digestive biscuits in a plastic bag, crush them to crumbs using a rolling pin, and then mix with melted butter).

-- finely grated zest and juice of 1 limes (unwaxed)
+• finely grated zest and juice of 1 lime (unwaxed)

-Add a tablespoon of cheesecake batter to the gelatine, mix it well.
-Add another 2 tablespoons of cheesecake batter to the gelatine and mix again, checking if there are any lumps.
-Add the rest of gelatine and mix, to combine the ingredients.
-Both mixtures should be a similar temperature to avoid any lumps.
+Add a tablespoon of cheesecake batter to the gelatine and mix it well.
+Add another 2 tablespoons of cheesecake batter to the gelatine and mix again, checking for any lumps.
+Add the rest of the gelatine and mix to combine the ingredients.
+Both mixtures should be at a similar temperature to avoid any lumps.

 Pour the whipping cream into another bowl.
 Whip until stiff.
 Add it to the cheesecake batter and mix gently.

-Pour the mixture onto the prepared cookie crust and spread into an even layer.
-Cover and chill in the fridge for 5 – 6 hours, or preferably overnight.
+Pour the mixture onto the prepared cookie crust and spread it into an even layer.
+Cover and chill in the fridge for 5 – 6 hours, preferably overnight.

 Additionally: